codefellows/seattle-python-401n2/class-02/README.md

-# Modules and Tests
+# Testing

-Today we learn about Test Driven Development with PyTest, and deepen our understanding of Python modules.
+Today we learn about Test Driven Development with PyTest.

 ## Learning Objectives